 The original Dolphin Pool was named after the impressive fountain in the form of a dolphin in the middle of the pool.
 It was possible to make a replica of the fountain by examining sketches and descriptions made by Lady Anne Barnard during the late 1790's.
 The fountain has been reconstructed from the remains of the clay floor and walls exposed in 1982.
 The dolphin resembles a fish that is found in the Mediterranean.
 In the past, the dolphin or a mythical sea monster was a popular maritime symbol, often used in maps and other objects.

 The castle is open daily from 09h00 to 16h00, Monday to Saturday (open Sundays during December) except Christmas day and New Years day.
 Daily tours are conducted at 11h00, 12h00 and 14h00.
 The changing of the guard is held Monday to Friday at 12h00.
-Admission is charged - For more information contact the Castle on +27 (0)21 787-1249 or see "Tour the Castle of Good Hope" for additional information, tour times and entrance fees.
+See "Tour the Castle of Good Hope" for additional information, tour times and entrance fees.